litestar-org/litestar/docs/usage/responses.rst

 handler function is applied on the router, we also set the documentation for it on the router.

 We can use this pattern to fine-tune the OpenAPI documentation more granular by overriding cookie specification as required.
-For example, lets say we have a router level cookie being set and a local cookie with the same key but a different value range:
+For example, let us say we have a router level cookie being set and a local cookie with the same key but a different value range:

 .. literalinclude:: /examples/responses/response_cookies_5.py